 – Your choices regarding your information that we hold

 If you are receiving care or support from us please see our page on GDPR: Patient, Family / Next of Kin data.

-Visit our Fundraising Supporter page for more information about how we communicate and how your preferences can be updated.
+Visit our Fundraising Supporters page for more information about how we communicate and how your preferences can be updated.

 We collect information in the following ways:

 You may give us your information in order to sign up for one of our events, tell us your story, make a donation, purchase a product or communicate with us.

 What personal information we collect and how we use it

 If you support us, for example, make a donation, volunteer, register to fundraise, sign up for an event or buy something from our online shop, we will usually collect:

 – Your bank or credit card details (we DO NOT store card details or security codes after processing)

 Where it is appropriate we may ask for: